-Perimeter Trail is a 4.9 mile lightly trafficked loop trail located near Greenbelt, MD that features beautiful wild flowers and is rated as moderate.
+Perimeter Trail is a 4.9 mile lightly trafficked loop trail located near Greenbelt, Maryland that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking, walking, and horses and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Walked most of the trail during an overcast, chilly day.
 Easy trail to hike (fairly well marked and no major elevation gains) and run.
 Not much to see in the winter but probably pretty in the summer.

 Pleasant, easy, well-marked.
 Virtually no elevation change.

 Close to busy roadways, but otherwise great trail.

 This is my go-to trail when I want to get in a nice walk near home.
 No bugs today, a young fawn right by the trail, and leaves falling in the woods already.
 Say it ain't so!